gomods/athens/docs/content/configuration/prefill-disk-cache.md

 weight: 4
 ---

-One of the popular features of Athens is that it can be run completely cut off to the internet.
+One of the popular features of Athens is that it can be run completely cut off from the internet.
 In this case, though, it can't reach out to an upstream (e.g. a VCS or another module proxy) to fetch modules that it doesn't have in storage.
 So, we need to manually fill up the disk partition that Athens uses with the dependencies that we need.

 This document will guide you through packaging up a single module called `github.com/my/module`, and inserting it into the Athens disk storage.